jerusan/Briefd/README.md

 - Compiles summaries into an HTML email body
 - Sends the email briefing to specified recipients

+## End product will work as follows
+1. Users subscribe by selecting topics they care about - eg. business news, crypto markets, global affairs, tech, sports teams, etc. These become their standing briefing queries.
+2. Overnight, the service runs the logic to find the most important/relevant new stories on their topics.
+3. In the morning, they receive a personalized email digest containing concise, optimized blurbs - so they get all the need-to-know updates in under 10 minutes of reading.

+Eventually, the service needs to evolve to learn about user preferences and improve relevance over time.
+It can be done either by tracking the links clicked from the email digest or by implementing an extension to track their interests.
+This way, Briefd can deliver only what matters to the user.
 ## Usage

 1. Clone the repository